santi-go/asesora/README.md

 ## Server update

-To update the application we must first perform a build and then launch the update recipe:
+To update the application launch the update recipe:

 ~~~
-sh build_staging.sh
-ansible-playbook -i ./host_digitalocean update_asesora.yml
+ansible-playbook -i ./host_digitalocean build_and_update_asesora.yml
 ~~~